knela96/Police-Station-Simulator/README.md

 - While Patrolling if he finds a criminal escaping, he will fight him (Also if it is the morning and a criminal was escaping the night before)
 - If the attack is a success, will escort the criminal to the Cell
 - If he was patrolling, the next morning it will go Home to sleep
+- If a criminal is succesfully sent to jail the popularity will rise
  ## Criminals

 - If the Criminal is arrested, it will be escorted to the Cell
 - He will wait in the cell for an ammount of time
 - If it is the Morning, he will wait until a police liberates and escort him to the Exit
-- If it is Night and has Waited enough time, he will escape the cell
+- If it is Night and has Waited enough time, he will escape the cell, if the criminal escapes the popularity will drop
 - If he is detected he will try to attack the police
 - He will return to the Cell if he doesn't succeeds on the attack